Anne of Green Gables: Publication history

 Anne of Green Gables was first published by L.C.
 Page & Co. of Boston on June 13, 1908.
-The book quickly became a best seller.
-Over 19,000 copies were sold in the first five months.
+The book quickly became a best-seller, selling over 19,000 copies in the first five months.
 Since then, over 50 million copies have been sold worldwide.
 A full scan of the first edition, first impression is provided by the L. M. Montgomery Institute.

 Montgomery's original manuscript is preserved by the Confederation Centre of the Arts, in Charlottetown, Prince Edward Island.

-The centre has announced a project to publish images of the manuscript online in 2022.
+Since 2022, the Centre has hosted a project in which digital images of the entire manuscript can be examined online.
 A transcript of the manuscript was published by Nimbus Publishing in 2019.

 Montgomery's original typescript and the corrected proofs are lost.

 The first edition has errors in the text.
 Critical editions will identify corrections that have been applied to the text by the editor.

-The choice of corrections depends on the editor, and will vary between editions.
+The choice of corrections depends on the editor and varies across editions.
 As an example, the Penguin Classics edition, edited by Benjamin Lefebvre, lists the following corrections:

 Related works

 Based on the popularity of her first book, Montgomery wrote a series of sequels to continue the story of her heroine Anne Shirley.

-The prequel, Before Green Gables (2008), was written by Budge Wilson with authorization of heirs of L. M. Montgomery.
+The prequel, Before Green Gables (2008), was written by Budge Wilson with the authorization of the heirs of L. M. Montgomery.